-Task: To gather the necessary experts to put together the materials needed to accomplish the target training.
-This would include members of Criminal Justice Commission (CJC), SAO, Law Enforcement, Crime Scene, and any others deemed necessary.
+Task: To gather the necessary experts to put together the materials needed to accomplish the targeted training.
+This would include members of Criminal Justice Commission (CJC), SAO, law enforcement, crime scene, and others deemed necessary.

-Implementation Plan: Starting at the top, partnering with Police Chiefs, Sheriff, and SAO to support and encourage the need to work together.
-Once approved and accepted, the delegated parties can implement the training as required.

-Funding Source: Cost should be minimal as this is mainly expertise driven.
+- Implementation Plan: Starting at the top, partnering with Police Chiefs, Sheriff, and SAO to support and encourage the need to work together.
+Once approved and accepted, the delegated parties can implement the training as required. - Funding Source: Cost should be minimal as this is mainly expertise driven.
 Only man hours needed in the training presentation.